-- 1. All excavation shall be undertaken by contractors Certified in Erosion and Sediment Control by the Maine Department of Environmental Protection. - 2.
-The Planning Board shall require the developer and/or owners to prevent soil erosion and sediment transport on the site and onto adjacent and downstream properties.
-Erosion control practices shall conform to the Maine Erosion and Sediment Control Handbook for Construction Best Management Practices. - 3.
+- 1. All excavation shall be undertaken by contractors Certified in Erosion and Sediment Control by the Maine Department of Environmental Protection. - The Planning Board Code Enforcement Officer shall require the developer and/ or owners to prevent soil erosion and sediment transport on the site and onto adjacent and downstream properties.
+Erosion control practices shall conform to the Maine Erosion and Sediment Control Handbook for Construction Best Management Practices Maine Erosion and Sediment Control Best Management Practices (BMPs), Manual for Designers and Engineers. - 3.
 Erosion of soil and sedimentation of watercourses and water bodies shall be minimized by employing the following best-management practices: - a.
 Stripping of vegetation, soil removal and re-grading or other development shall be done in such a way as to minimize erosion; - b.
 Development shall keep cut-fill operations to a minimum and ensure conformity with topography so as to create the least erosion potential and adequately handle the volume and velocity of surface water run-off; - c.
 Whenever feasible, natural vegetation shall be retained, protected and supplemented; - d.
-The disturbed area and the duration of exposure shall be kept to a practical minimum; - e.
+The disturbed area and the duration of exposure shall be kept to a practical minimum;

+- e.
 Disturbed soils shall be stabilized as quickly as practicable; - f.
 Temporary vegetation or mulching shall be used to protect disturbed areas during development; - g.
 Until the disturbed area is stabilized, sediment in the run-off water shall be trapped by the use of debris basins, sediment basins, silt traps or other acceptable methods; - h.
-The top of a cut or the bottom of a fill section shall not be closer than ten (10) feet to an adjoining property, unless otherwise specified by the Board.
+The top of a cut or the bottom of a fill section shall not be closer than ten (10) feet to an adjoining property, unless otherwise specified by the Board Code Enforcement Officer. - i.

-- i.
 During grading operations, methods of dust control shall be employed wherever practicable. - j.
 Whenever sedimentation is caused by stripping vegetation, re-grading or other development, it shall be the responsibility of the developer causing such sedimentation to remove it from all adjoining surfaces, drainage systems and watercourses and to repair any damage at his expense as quickly as possible.